 - Food Safety Authority of Ireland Act, 1998 (S.I.
-No. 29 of 1998), as amended - Service Contract between the FSAI and Meath County Council - Regulation (EC) No 178/2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety, as amended - Regulation (EC) No 852/2004 on the hygiene of foodstuffs, as amended - Regulation (EC) No 853/2004 laying down specific hygiene rules for food of animal origin, as amended particularly, Annex III; Section I; Chapter VI - Regulation (EC) No 854/2004 laying down specific rules for the organisation of official controls on products of animal origin intended for human consumption, as amended - particularly, Annex I; Section I; Chapter II; point 4 & Section II; Chapter V; point 2 - S.I.
-No. 373 of 2009 Abattoirs Act, 1988 (Veterinary Examination and Health Mark) (No. 2) Regulations, - Local authority veterinary service SOP A3 Revision 3.
-Emergency Slaughter On Farm - Animal Welfare Guidelines for Managing Acutely Injured Livestock on Farm (developed by DAFM Farm Animal Welfare Advisory Council) (FAWAC Guidelines)
+No. 29 of 1998), as amended. - Service Contract between the FSAI and Mayo County Council - Regulation (EC) No 178/2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety, as amended - Regulation (EC) No 852/2004 on the hygiene of foodstuffs, as amended - Regulation (EC) No 853/2004 laying down specific hygiene rules for food of animal origin, as amended particularly, Annex III; Section I; Chapter VI - Regulation (EC) No 854/2004 laying down specific rules for the organisation of official controls on products of animal origin intended for human consumption, as amended - particularly, Annex I; Section I; Chapter II; point 4 & Section II; Chapter V; point 2 - S.I.
+No. 373 of 2009 Abattoirs Act, 1988 (Veterinary Examination and Health Mark) (No. 2) Regulations, 2009;

+- Local Authority Veterinary Service SOP A3 Revision 3.
+Emergency Slaughter On Farm - Animal Welfare Guidelines for Managing Acutely Injured Livestock on Farm (developed by the Dept of Agriculture, Food and the Marine (DAFM) Farm Animal Welfare Advisory Council) (FAWAC guidelines)